16 Top-Rated Tourist Attractions in Seoul

 Address: 161 Sajik-ro, Sejongno, Jongno-gu, Seoul

-Located behind the Decksungung Palace, SeMa as it's known to locals, has a large collection of artwork, mainly from the modern era.
+Located behind the Deoksugung Palace, the Seoul Museum of Art, or SeMa as it's known to locals, has a large collection of artwork, mainly from the modern era.
 The art museum focuses on Korean art and Korean artists but has a decent selection of international works and creators.
 Changing temporary and visiting exhibitions also showcase unique collections and artwork.

 Address: 61, Deoksugung-gil, Jung-gu, Seoul